Overview

 Without a valid profiles.yml, the Jaffle Shop example will not be able to compile, and SDF will not work.

 We use this example as it doesn’t require authentication to a database or existing warehouse.
 In a production scenario, you’d likely compile DBT with your own models and remote warehouse, requiring authentication.
-To use SDF in this context, check our authentication page to see if we support your warehouse.
+To use SDF in this context, check our integrations page to see if we support your warehouse.
 If not, DDLs can be manually added to SDF alongside the DBT project to enable SDF compilation.

 Guide